Riley-Py/UWaterloo-Work/SCI 238/Chapter 4 - Making Sense of the Universe (Understanding Motion, Energy, Gravity)/Physical Laws.md

 		- ![[Pasted image 20250914135942.png]]
 ### Center of Mass
 - Momentum conversation allows orbiting objects orbit around their center of mass
+	- Example: Planets with equal mass with have their center of mass in the center,